Just making the decision to exercise is a big hurdle for many fitness newbies to overcome.

 This week’s movements may look and even feel easy.
 They are not meant to be complicated.
 Instead, they provide you with an opportunity to focus on balance, stability, and subtle, deep abdominal recruitment.

-I adore quadruped extensions for all of the reasons just mentioned.
+I adore quadruped extensions for all these reasons.
 They are a great start or finish to the day.
-It is all about aligning your hips, spine, and shoulders.
-The exercise is gentle but effective.
+It is all about aligning your hips, spine, and shoulders, and they are gentle but effective.

-1. Position your body on all fours (quadruped).
+Position your body on all fours.
 Your hands are under your shoulders, and your knees are directly under your hips.

-3. Bend at the elbow and knee as you bring your limbs underneath your body.
-Repeat eight times The aim is to keep your back from moving.
+Bend at the elbow and knee as you bring your limbs underneath your body.
+Repeat eight times.
+The aim is to keep your back from moving.
 This is great for challenging whole-body stability and core strength.

-5. Repeat the whole set on the other side, with your left arm and right leg.
+Repeat the whole set on the other side with your left arm and right leg.

-The essence of this sequence is stability.
+The essence of the quadruped sequence is stability.
 Imagine you have two cups of tea resting on the back of your hips and two more resting on your shoulders.
 Try not to spill any of your imaginary tea.

 By keeping your body still, you will work your stomach muscles.
 This will also strengthen the muscles along your spine and around your shoulders.

 Emma-Kate Stampton certifies Pilates instructors and is a certified personal trainer.
+With 12 years of industry experience, she is passionate about sharing the gift of health and well-being.
 She is based in Brisbane, Australia.